-- Oversee the process of preparation and submission and the clarity and integrity of the regulated financial information relating to the Company and its Group, ensuring that the half-yearly financial reports and the quarterly management statements are drafted in accordance with the same accounting standards as the annual financial reports and to oversee the review of the interim financial statements requested from the auditor, with the scope and frequency that may be defined, as the case may be. - Review compliance with legal requirements, the proper delimitation of the scope of consolidation, and the correct application of such generally accepted accounting principles and international financial reporting standards as may be applicable. - Submit recommendations or motions to the Board of Directors for the purposes of safeguarding the integrity of the financial information. - Advice the Board of Directors on any significant change of accounting standard and of the significant risks on the balance sheet and off-balance sheet.
+• Oversee and assess the process of preparation and presentation and the clarity and integrity of the regulated financial and nonfinancial information relating to the Company and its Group, ensuring that the half-yearly financial reports and the quarterly management statements are drafted in accordance with the same accounting standards as the annual financial reports and to oversee the review of the interim financial statements requested from the auditor, with the scope and frequency that may be defined, as the case may be.

+• Review compliance with legal requirements, the proper delimitation of the scope of consolidation, and the correct application of such generally accepted accounting principles and criteria and international financial and non-financial reporting standards as may be applicable.

+Submit recommendations or motions to the Board of Directors for the purposes of safeguarding the integrity of the financial and nonfinancial information.

+• Advice the Board of Directors on any significant change of accounting standard and of the significant risks on the balance sheet and off-balance sheet.